-–My main reserach interests are in cryptography, game theory and cryptocurrencies.
+–My main research interests are in cryptography, game theory and cryptocurrencies.

 –I am an avid runner and train and compete for Strava Track Club